Shad00Z/machine-learning-compilers/docs/submissions/03_neon.rst

 Our results indicate that the number of ``GFLOPs`` is very consistent, even when scaling the size of our matrices.

+.. _3.4 SIMD:

 3.4 SIMD Lanes
 ----------------

-For this task we were supposed to create two kernels, that should be able to function, even if we don't have a multiple of 4 for the ``M`` dimension.
-We created several versions for both:
+In this task, our goal was to implement two kernels capable of handling cases where the ``M`` dimension is not a multiple of 4.
+Specifically, we focused on the following matrix shapes:

 1. the ``M=14``, ``N=6`` and ``K=64``, and
 2. the ``M=15``, ``N=6`` and ``K=64``